Overseeing Infusions

 -

+It is important to continue your bleeding disorders treatment plan even while at an inpatient or residential treatment facility.
 Some treatment facilities may feel uneasy about overseeing someone who gives their own bleeding-disorder medication by IV (infusion) or injection.
-This is usually because they haven’t seen the process before.
+This is usually because they havenβt seen the process before.

 Your bleeding disorder treatment team can provide education, written guidance, or short videos that show what an infusion or injection looks like so the staff know what to expect.